jeanne-wang/octree_network_for_3d_semantic_reconstruction/README.md

-# octree primal dual network
+# Octree Primal Dual network
-This repo contains the code for my master thesis "learn semantic 3D reconstruction on octree"
+This repo contains the code for my master thesis "learn semantic 3D reconstruction on octree".
+It includes the code for conv/deconv on octree in include/ and src/, as well as other layers for primal dual update.
+It also contains the code for octree/dense voxel grid conversion in tools/.

 # Build
-This code is build upon the caffe framework, and thus you can build it using CMake the same way as in caffe. mkdir build && cd build make all make install
+This code is built upon the caffe framework, and thus you can build it using CMake the same way as in caffe.
+1. mkdir build && cd build
+2. make all
+3. make install

 # Training
 run_scannet_v2 and run_suncg provides two examples on how to use the code to do training and testing.